djotaku/taskwarrior_web/README.md

 - create a docker/podman container to run the server and this flask app
 - create sign-in page.
 Don't need a crazy login solution with a database or Oauth since it's meant to be single-user.
 - in parallel with various steps above, beautify with HTMX (so use fragments) and CSS framework - most likely bulma.io.
-  - If I want to edit a task - send it up to the "Add Task" and change the button label to "modify task"